dixonaws/nlp.js-aws/README.md

 Note: You can use the publish.sh script to copy the source files to the appropriate bucket.
 Adjust the $NLPSRCBUCKET variable in the publish.sh script before running.

 ### 3. Deploy the cloudformation template
 Per usual in AWS.
 Alternatively, you can use the launch_solution.sh script to launch the stack for you.
 Adjust the parameters for AWS_REGION and ADMIN_EMAIL before running the script.
-The script will name the stack nlpjs-ABCD, where abcd is a random 4 character string. launch-secure-solution.sh will launch a Cloudformation template that includes authorization for the Training Application.
+The script will name the stack nlpjs-$1, where $1 is the first argument to the script. launch-secure-solution.sh will launch a Cloudformation template that includes authorization for the Training Application.

 The stack will deploy in 5-10 minutes.
 The Cognito service will send an email to ADMI_EMAIL in order to sign in to the Training Application.
 Tested in us-east-1.